Our position on elephant tours

 We support camps that are changing for the better and we try to make the best of a bad situation.
 If we don't support these camps, then these camps could not afford the food and healthcare (including professional vets and medicines) that elephants need.
 There would, in turn, be fewer elephants rescued from logging.
 Our tour costs are a little higher than the less ethical operators because we support camps that provide the necessary standard of care and this costs money.
 Some other camps abuse their elephants by pushing large numbers of tourists through on rides and offer tours at cheap rates.
 We absolutely do not support these camps.

 As a large operator, we can direct tourists to the more ‘ethical’ camps and in turn support them and hopefully make the numerous other camps you could choose from improve.

-The two elephant camps we support have already or are soon aiming to:
+The elephant camps we support have already or are soon aiming to:

-- Stopped all riding (one camp) and limited riding to only a few hours a day (the other camp)
+- Stopped all riding (two camps) or limited riding to only a few hours a day (the third camp)

 - Not use howdahs (elephant seat)

 - Provide times for elephants to interact with each other such walking and feeding together